alexmnr/jonny_ros2/README.md

 ## ROS2
 To work with this repository, you need a working install of ros2 jazzy.
 Install it locally by following the instructions here: https://docs.ros.org/en/jazzy/Installation.html

-Alternatively, you can use the docker image from https://github.com/alexmnr/jenny_docker First Option is **highly** recommended though.

 ## rosdep
 To automatically install all necessary dependencies, this projects uses rosdep (https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html).
 Install Rosdep using these commands: